Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ![Profile Updated](docs/features/profile-message.png)

 These messages last for 2 seconds before automatically being timed out.
-Alternatively, the user can click a little x to remove them.
+Alternatively, the user can click a little 'X' to remove them.

 ### Admin Page
 A superuser was created for this project to manage the backend admin section.
-Users with admin access have more functionality than normal users such as create, read, update and delete information such as users, posts, profiles and comments.
+Users with admin access have more functionality than normal users such as the ability to create, read, update and delete information like users, posts, profiles and comments.

-Access is restricted to approved admins only and can be accessed by adding /admin to the URL on the homepage and signing in if not already signed in through the front end of the site.
+Access is restricted to approved admins only and can be accessed by adding '/admin' to the URL on the homepage and signing in if not already signed in through the front end of the site.

 ![Admin](docs/features/admin-page.png)

 ## Future Development
 There is much functionality that can be added to this project in the future including:

 - Blog search - a search box could be included on the homepage to allow users to search the site for posts by topic, author etc